Why Networking is King

 “Already having some basic knowledge and a general understanding of how an event comes together from working or volunteering on an event is a definite asset.”

-Damian Negus – Head of Production at T1000
+Damian Negus – Event Production and at StageLine Events

 “Volunteer and put your hand up for as many experiences as possible.
 We’ve all worked billions of hours for free but it pays off.”

-Caitlin Crowley – Advisor at Victorian Leadership Academy
+Caitlin Crowley – Project Manager at RMIT University

 “Be prepared to do anything including some voluntary work and never, never say that’s not my job.”

-Kathy Savill – Director of Sales and Events at Merivale Group
+Kathy Savill – Chief Sales Officer at Merivale Group

 As you can see, every industry person we talked to concurred that volunteering as a way of networking is the way to go when you’re trying to get a foot in the door in an event management company.
 And while some see volunteering as slave labour, we think that it’s a case of getting out what you put in.
 For example: if you’re taking tickets at the door but longing to be on the registration table or in the operations team don’t lose heart.
 Show ‘em what you’re made of so the next time you approach the same organisation they will be much more willing to give you a better spot with heaps more responsibility.